Your DC End Of Summer Bucket List

 #4 Go River Tubing: Rather than languishing inside during sticky summer days, consider a lazy tube ride down a cool waterway.
 To float along a flat section of the Shenandoah River, drive about an hour and 15 minutes from DC to the adventure company River Riders.
 The outfitter drops passengers off at the river, then shuttles them back after the two-to-three-hour journey.
 You can even rent a tube for your cooler to pack snacks and refreshments.

-#5 Dig Into Restaurant Week: Don’t forget to reserve your table for Summer Restaurant Week, which runs from August 12th to 18th.
+#5 Dig Into Restaurant Week: Don’t forget to reserve your table for Summer Restaurant Week, which is slated to run from August 18th to 24th.
 Savor every last bite of summer while taking advantage of specially priced meals, including to-go options and cocktail kits, courtesy of the Restaurant Association of Metropolitan Washington and 200+ participating eateries.
 In addition to specially priced menus, select restaurants are offering up the option to add on cocktail or wine pairings.
 Level up your dining experience with libations from affordable hot spots such as José Andrés’ China Chilcano, Jaleo and Oyamel, as well as Unconventional Diner and Dauphine’s.

 #6 Escape To Annapolis: Located on the Chesapeake Bay, Annapolis is a maritime town that’s home to the US Naval Academy, several marinas replete with sailboats, and lots of cobblestoned sidewalks that make for a charming stroll around town.
 At less than an hour from Washington, DC, you could visit Annapolis for lunch or spend and entire day there exploring.
 During your day trip, we recommend a visit to the Maryland Capitol Building, sampling some of Maryland’s most delicious seafood, getting out on the water, or ambling along some of the city’s colorful back alleys.